As we get older and the prostate increases in size, most men start experiencing urinary changes. One of them is a reduction in the flow of urine.

 Several aspects can change after surgery, even if you underwent an outpatient procedure.
 Here’s the breakdown of what to expect after urethroplasty in different day-to-day activities:

-- Driving: The recommendation is not to drive for 24 hours after the procedure.
+The recommendation is not to drive for 24 hours after the procedure.
 If you’re taking opioid medications for the pain, you may be restricted from driving while taking them.
-Pre-arrange someone else to take you back home after the procedure is done.
+Pre-arrange someone else to take you back home after the procedure.

-- Drinking alcohol: It is not recommended to drink any alcohol for a minimum of 24 hours.
+Healthcare providers do not recommend you drink any alcohol for a minimum of 24 hours.
 After that time, you may resume drinking alcohol, but that depends on the antibiotics you’re taking.
 Thus, be sure to talk to your doctor about this.

-- Physical activity: You can walk and resume day-to-day physical activities right away.
-Strenuous or aerobic exercise should be restricted for 6 weeks.
+You can walk and resume day-to-day physical activities right away.
+You should restrict strenuous or aerobic exercise for 6 weeks.
 Stretching your legs in a straddle position and using a bicycle or motorcycle will be off-limits for a long time.
 Ask your urologist when it is appropriate to resume this type of activity.

 Urethroplasty is a reconstructive urologist procedure for the recurrent stricture of the urethra.
 There are different variations of the procedure depending on the stricture length and where the defect is located.
 For example, it is a bulbar stricture when it’s located in the anterior urethra or the bladder neck.